carbon-language/carbon-lang/lldb/docs/use/variable.rst

 querying it for the array items one by one.
 Also, handling custom formats is something you have to deal with on your own.

+``options`` Python summary formatters can optionally define this third argument, which is an object of type ``lldb.SBTypeSummaryOptions``, allowing for a few customizations of the result.
+The decision to adopt or not this third argument - and the meaning of options thereof
+- is up to the individual formatter's writer.

 Other than interactively typing a Python script there are two other ways for you to input a Python script as a summary: